 occur.
 This can be dangerous for both you and your baby.

 Doctors cannot yet identify one single cause of preeclampsia.
-However, some potential causes are being explored, such as:
+But

 - genetic factors